mmende/EaselJS-Drag-and-Drop/Readme.md

 # EaselJS-Drag-and-Drop
-*A easy to use drag and drop container for EaselJS*
+*An easy to use drag and drop container for EaselJS*

 A DragDropContainer can be created like: